cc65/cc65/Contributing.md

 ## Wiki

 * The Wiki is strictly for additional information that does not fit into the regular user manual (LinuxDoc).
 The wiki must not duplicate any information that is present in the user manual

+# Roadmap / TODOs / open Ends

+## Test suite

+* specific tests to check the optimizer (rather than the codegenerator) are needed.
+* we need more specific tests to check standard conformance of the library headers